 On the right of the PCB ruler's backside, six boxes and one chart will help you calculate the circuit's different specifications such as trace with, resistance, current, voltage, copper thickness, hole diameter, etc.

-Lastly, please stay relaxed to use PCBONLINE's PCB ruler.
-The ruler is RoHS compliant and is safe to touch and use.
+Lastly, please stay relaxed to using PCBONLINE's PCB ruler.
+The ruler is RoHS-compliant and safe to touch and use.

 Are you Interested in the Free PCB Provider PCBONLINE?

 PCBONLINE is a leading PCB manufacturer and assembler for medical, aerospace, defense, automotive, industrial, communications, and consumer electronics.
 It was built in 1999, and it has three manufacturing bases.
 Here are some advantages of PCBONLINE: